telavivmakers/geek_code/README.md

 The geek code attempts a concise description of your being in 'geek space', spanning key dimensions using a small set of categories and quantifying them with qualifiers ( or qualifying them with quantifiers, as you wish).

-The idea is that everything that makes a geek individual can be encoded in a compact format which only other geeks can read.
+The idea is that everything that makes a geek individual can be encoded in a compact format that only other geeks can read.
 This is deemed to be efficient in some sufficiently geeky manner.

 Share your geek code with friends and acquaintances!
 Help them understand that "The geeks of today are the trendsetters of tomorrow."